elisabethrr/tick-tack-toe-python/README.md

-# tick-tack-toe-python
+# Tick Tack Toe
-The game Tick Tack Toe developed with Python
+This is a basic version of the game Tick Tack Toe developed with Python.
+Run game.py to start and play in the terminal.